My vision for Commerce City neighborhoods is a holistic approach to development where there is attainable housing, small business growth, access

 Small Business Development

 Loan fund programs have dwindled and unfortunately the focus has been on subsidizing large capital projects.
-My commitment is to make sure the city strengthen a neighborhood, create jobs, and suppoirt small business.
+My commitment is to make sure the city strengthen neighborhoods, create jobs, and suppoirt small business.

 Commerce City has historically been a victim of exposure to high levels of pollution whether from the Rocky Mountain Arsenal in the past and now Suncor Energy.
 Little has been done by state and local governments to address the issue of Suncor emitting 25,000 pounds of hydrogen cyanide gas into the air above Commerce City.
 I would work with Rep. Diana Degette.s office in addressing the loose